William Dyas: Cricket

 An early figure in Shropshire cricket, having played for the county since 1892, Dyas was on the staff of Warwickshire by 1901.
 He did not play first-class cricket for Warwickshire, but did play four first-class matches for London County, captained by W. G. Grace; he made three appearances in 1901, followed by one in 1902.
 He scored 136 runs in his four matches, at an average of 22.66.
 His highest score of 83, which was his only half century in first-class cricket, came against the Marylebone Cricket Club (M.C.C.) in 1901.
 He also took 3 wickets with the ball.

 Below first class level he played county level cricket for Shropshire until 1904.
 In twelve years' play for the county he made 1,442 runs in 39 matches, achieved four centuries with his highest score in a match of 169 runs (against the M.C.C.) and taking 87 wickets.
 After the county club disbanded, he continued to play for the Gentlemen of Shropshire team which replaced it.
 He played at club level for Madeley, which he captained for seven years, and Shifnal.

 Football

 Dyas was also an active footballer between 1890 and 1903, when he played for Ironbridge F.C. in position of right-wing forward, appearing for them against Aston Villa in play for the Birmingham Senior Cup, and in a combined Shropshire team against Blackburn Rovers for the benefit of the Shropshire County League in 1902.
-He was invited to join West Bromwich Albion as an inside-right but declined due to business commitments.
+He was invited to join West Bromwich Albion as an inside-right at the end of the 1894-95 season but declined due to business commitments.
 He also played locally for football clubs at Wrockwardine Wood and Wellington St George's.

 Other sports

-Dyas also played hockey, at which he was a representative player for Shropshire, The Midlands (on eleven occasions, captaining the Midlands in 1904-05), and England against Scotland in 1903.
+Dyas also played hockey, at which he was a representative player for Shropshire, The Midlands (on eleven occasions, captaining their team in 1904-05), and England against Scotland in 1903.
 He was President and Secretary of the Shropshire Hockey Association in 1907.
 He also owned racing pigeons and was president of Madeley Homing Club.